zenstackhq/zenstack-docs/blog/database-to-the-public/index.md

 ### Using Cloud-based Analytics Tools

 Another force comes from the need to do flexible analytics.
-Databases are not only the foundation of your application, but also the source of truth for your business analytics.
-Analysts love the power and autonomy offered by cloud-based BI tools like Tableau, PowerBI, etc. Apparently, read-only access to your database from the public internet is needed to make this work.
+Databases are not only the foundation of your application but also the source of truth for your business analytics.
+Analysts love the power and autonomy offered by cloud-based BI tools like Tableau, PowerBI, etc., with which they can connect to the databases in seconds and start creating charts and dashboards right away.
+Apparently, read-only access to your database from the public internet is needed to make this work.

 ## Two Ways of Exposing Your Database